TheDIYGuy999/Rc_Engine_Sound/README.md

 ## New in V 1.3:
 - code cleaned up, removed unused SPI and digipot support, removed 8MHz support (was for SPI mode only)
-- Scania V8 and URAL-4320 V8 sounds added, including start sounds
+- Scania V8 and URAL-4320 V8 Diesel sounds added, including start sounds
 - fader for engine switch off phase added
 - throttle auto zero calibration added
 - simulated gearbox shifting points in "curves.h"
 - boolean variable "engineManualOnOff" ensures compatibility with older projects (Mustang 68)
 - engine is switching on or off depending on the throttle input or the presence of the RC signal (see above)

+## New in V 1.31:
+- mapThrottle() cleaned up, scaling bug fixed, throttle auto zero calibration now working correctly
+- adjust "pulseSpan" in "settings.h" according to your ESC / receiver settings

 ## Ho to create new sound arrays: